WICG/web-preferences-api/README.md

 The **Web Preferences API** aims to solve this by providing a way for sites to indicate a user preference for a given pre-defined setting.

 It is intended for this override to apply permanently and be scoped per origin.
-(This explainer refers to "site" but it should be read to mean origin).
+The override should be passed down to sub-resource where possible, see privacy section for details.
+This explainer refers to "site" but it should be read to mean origin.

 ### Goals